-First of all, let me tell you a story about Threading.
-A CPU (computer’s processor) can have one or multiple cores.
+First of all, let me tell you a story about Threading: a CPU can have one or multiple cores.
 Each core can have one or multiple processes spawned by applications which in turn can be forked with child processes.
 Each process / child process can have one or multiple threads which are “the smallest unit of processing that can be scheduled by an operating system” (Wikipedia).
 Further down, Microsoft comes with a concept of task, which is included in the latest version of the .NET Framework – Parallel Framework (PFX).

-For Unix we have http://www.php.net/manual/en/intro.posix.php andhttp://www.php.net/manual/en/intro.pcntl.php which are a set of complementary libraries that allows process manipulation operations.
-Let me repeat that: “process manipulation operations”… since there is nothing mentioned about threading, you can simply put it this way: PHP doesn’t natively support threading in Unix through the libraries mentioned above, instead it supports process forking.
+For Unix we have http://www.php.net/manual/en/intro.posix.php and http://www.php.net/manual/en/intro.pcntl.php which are a set of complementary libraries that allows process manipulation operations.
+Let me repeat that: “process manipulation operations”… since there is nothing mentioned about threading, you can simply put it this way: PHP doesn’t natively support threading in Unix through the libraries mentioned above, but rather it supports process forking.
 As you may already noticed, I used the term of “natively” because you can achive multithreading by interoping with languages like Java, C / C++ or even .NET through Mono.
-If you may wonder what are the advantages of using threads over processes in general, read thishttp://www.programmerinterview.com/index.php/operating-systems/thread-vs-process/; in particular, each language can have it’s own mechanisms of dealing with threads.
-A nice article on “multithreading” in PHP can be found on my comrade’s blog Tudor a.k.a. motaneluhttp://blog.motane.lu/2009/01/02/multithreading-in-php/.
+If you wonder what are the advantages of using threads over processes in general, read this http://www.programmerinterview.com/index.php/operating-systems/thread-vs-process/; in particular, each language can have it’s own mechanisms of dealing with threads.
+A nice article on “multithreading” in PHP can be found on my comrade’s blog Tudor a.k.a. motanelu http://blog.motane.lu/2009/01/02/multithreading-in-php/.

 I will assume that you have installed at least Visual C# 2010 Express Edition.
 First create a new Class Library project: File -> New Project -> Class Library.
 We’re going to call it MultithreadedDotNetClass.
 The purpose of this library is to add random numbers from multiple threads, avoiding duplicates.
 I will attach the source code here http://goo.gl/1so4v